IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 controller limits the sending rate so that the number of bytes in flight is less than the reference window albeit with a slack to avoid that packets are unnecessarily delayed in the data unit queue.
+The slack has the benefit that unnecessary delays in data unit queue is avoided when the link is uncongested.
+The number if bytes in flight however becomes more restrained in congested situations, to avoid large variations in queue delay and bitrate.
 A pacing rate is calculated based on the target bitrate provided by the media rate controller.